sap-tutorials/Tutorials/tutorials/cp-aibus-sti-jupyter-clustering/cp-aibus-sti-jupyter-clustering.md

 ## Details
 ### You will learn
   - How to analyze datasets and upload the training data
-  - How to train a machine learning model to classify service requests
+  - How to train a machine learning model to generate clusters and keywords in service requests
-  - How to classify service requests into categories
+  - How to identify trends or patterns in new requests based on the clusters and keywords you generated
   - How to evaluate the performance of your machine learning model

 Service Ticket Intelligence provides machine learning functionalities to effectively deal with service requests.
 Thereby, the service offers three main functionalities: